 Much of Sag Harbor is a National Historic Site, with a history centered heavily on the whaling industry.

 The Sag Harbor Whaling Museum is housed in a beautiful 1845 Greek – revival mansion built for a whaling tycoon.
-We’ve been there before, so we skipped it this trip, but it’s definitely worth a visit.
+We’ve been there before (several times, actually!), so we skipped it this trip, but it’s definitely worth a visit.

-There are numerous adorable fun shops in Sag Harbor, both practical and entertaining.
-You’ll find a cute toy and kite store, an old fashioned 5 and 10 (which smelled just like the one I grew up with…why is it that 5 and 10’s all smell the same?
-Just like antique stores!), the amazing Sciavoni’s Market (Check out their wonderful produce, meats and prepared foods), Provisions (a great natural foods market, perfect to grab lunch to go), art galleries, clothing boutiques (both reasonable and expensive), numerous restaurants, and an adorable tea and book store.
+There are numerous adorable, fun shops in Sag Harbor, both practical and entertaining.
+You’ll find a cute toy and kite store, an old fashioned 5 and 10 (which smelled just like the one I grew up with, Bell’s, in Garden City, NY.
+Why is it that 5 and 10’s all smell the same?
+Just like antique stores!).
+There’s also the amazing Sciavoni’s Market (Check out their wonderful produce, meats and prepared foods), Provisions (a great natural foods market, perfect to grab lunch to go), art galleries, clothing boutiques (both reasonable and expensive), numerous restaurants, and an adorable tea and book store.

 We enjoyed a fabulous lunch at Sag Pizza on Main Street.
 It’s a fun and funky place with an open kitchen right up front to watch the pizzas being made.
 The menu has incredible fresh, locally sourced ingredients put together in really interesting ways.
 We enjoyed a “Mushroom & Tartuffo Pizza”, with truffle paste, fontina, taleggio, sage, garlic (ingredients sourced from Schiavoni’s Market across the street!), and “Farmer’s” with tomato, shishito, sausage, mushrooms, farm eggs, mecum cheese (ingredients sourced from Provisions down the street!).